 The Media Studies: Radio and Television Production concentration, with a challenging course of study in technical and non-technical skills.
 It’s for students who work well in communal environments like sharing ideas to facilitate a creative experience.

-You’ll gain analytical, technical, and practical skills through academic course work, hands-on studio application, and internships with local media outlets.
+You’ll gain analytical, technical, and practical skills through academic course work, hands-on studio application, and internships with media outlets.
 Graduates of the program are well equipped to compete in the broadcast marketplace.

 If you want to broadcast to millions, Mercy can help you get there.